adam-hamland/python_cheatsheets/README.md

 # INDEX FOR ALL PYTHON CHEAT SHEETS

+All cheat sheets are beginner friendly and are full of examples.

+All cheat sheets are written and maintained by Adam Hamilton-Sutherland

 ## BUILT-IN DATA STRUCTURES

 ### This cheat sheet has a detailed guide on the creation and use of Lists, Tuples, Sets and Dictionaries.